MinhHungPhan/aws-hands-on-labs/10-AWS-Route-53/01-foundational/01-setting-up-cross-account-dns-resolution-with-aws-ram-and-route-53-resolver/README.md

 - **Forward Rules**: Forward DNS queries for specific domains to designated endpoints.
 - **System Rules**: Automatically route queries within AWS (e.g., for AWS services).

-## Sequence Diagram and Setup Steps
+## Sequence Diagram for cross-account DNS resolution

 Below is the sequence diagram illustrating the setup process for cross-account DNS resolution.
 This includes: